 INTRODUCTION: Alice Waters, "The table is a powerful means to social justice."
 Food and nutrition professionals cannot ignore that statement.

 The second quote I resonated with was a statement by the physician from the UC Berkeley School of Public Health (I could not catch her name so if someone knows it please email me and I will update this blog).
-She stated, "In my practice I was receiving children who had been spit out of a machine and who were sick and the problem was not that they were sick but that there is a machine creating sick kids.
+She stated, "In my practice, I was receiving children who had been spit out of a machine and who were sick and the problem was not that they were sick but that there is a machine creating sick kids.
 We must turn our eyes to the machine to solve the real problem."
-The machine is modern society with too much rich food and a lack of exercise.
+The machine is a modern society with too much rich food and a lack of exercise.

 The talk was lively, informative, and inspiring and the answers to the question, what got you interested in food?” was easily answered by Marion and Alice.